skip to main content skip to search skip to footer skip to accessibility statement

 STIs and HIV are a consequence of poor sexual health, with efforts focused on reducing the incidence and prevalence as well as the onward transmission of STIs and HIV amongst the population, especially within high-risk groups.
 More information can be found in the resources section below.

 Chlamydia – Is the most frequently diagnosed STI in England, with rates of infection substantially higher in young people aged 15 to 24.
-In 2023, 17.5% of females (aged 15-24) in Southampton were screened for chlamydia, with a detection rate of 1,640 cases per 100,000 females aged 15 to 24 (1,610 below goal).
-A high detection rate of chlamydia is not necessarily bad, as Public Health England recommend a detection rate of at least 3,250 cases per 100,000, which was set as it would likely result in a continued reduction in the prevalence of chlamydia.
+In 2024, 15.1% of females (aged 15-24) in Southampton were screened for chlamydia, with a detection rate of 1,399 cases per 100,000 females aged 15 to 24 (1,851 below goal).
+A high detection rate of chlamydia is not necessarily bad, as UKHSA recommend a detection rate of at least 3,250 cases per 100,000.
+Achieving this target would likely result in a continued reduction in the prevalence of chlamydia.
 Chlamydia is effectively treated with antibiotics.

-Genital warts – Is caused by infection with specific subtypes of human papillomavirus (HPV).
-There is no cure for genital warts, symptoms can clear up by themselves, but further outbreaks can occur.
-Southampton had a first episode genital warts diagnosis rate of 60.2 cases per 100,000 population in 2023, significantly higher than the England average of 45.8 cases.
+Genital warts – Are caused by infection with specific subtypes of human papillomavirus (HPV), most commonly types 6 and 11.
+The HPV vaccine provides protection against these strains, significantly reducing the risk of developing genital warts.
+There is no cure for genital warts, and while symptoms can clear up on their own, further outbreaks may occur.
+In 2024, Southampton had a first episode genital warts diagnosis rate of 50.0 cases per 100,000 population, slightly higher, though not significantly, than the England average of 43.4 cases.

 Genital herpes – Infections are frequently due to herpes simplex virus (HSV) type 2, although type 1 infection is also seen.
 Similar to genital warts, those diagnosed with herpes can experience outbreaks or recurrent episodes that require treatment.
-In 2023, Southampton had a genital herpes diagnosis rate of 40.8 cases per 100,000 population, no significant change to the previous year and lower, but not significantly to the England average of 40.8 cases.
+In 2024, Southampton had a genital herpes diagnosis rate of 44.1 cases per 100,000 population, an 11% increase from the previous year and lower, but not significantly to the England average of 48.3 cases.

-Gonorrhoea – Gonorrhoea is a STI caused by bacteria called Neisseria gonorrhoeae or gonococcus and can usually be treated with a course of antibiotics.
-Southampton had a gonorrhoea diagnosis rate of 132.6 cases per 100,000 population in 2023, significantly lower than the England average of 149.2 cases.
+Gonorrhoea – Is a STI caused by bacteria called Neisseria gonorrhoeae or gonococcus and can usually be treated with a course of antibiotics.
+Southampton had a gonorrhoea diagnosis rate of 86.7 cases per 100,000 population in 2024, a 34% decrease from 2023 and significantly lower, and better, than the England average of 124.5 cases.

 Shigella – Is a bacteria that causes Shigellosis (also known as bacillary dysentery).
 It can cause severe illness, requiring admission to hospital for treatment.
-Infections amongst MSM have been increasing over the past decade and circulating strains are becoming multi or extensively resistant to antibiotics.
-In 2023, Southampton had a crude rate of 14.0 per 100,000 adult male population, higher, but not significantly, than England’s crude rate of 9.0 and the worst amongst ONS comparators.
+Although anyone can pick up Shigella, gay, bisexual and other men who have sex with men (GBMSM) are at the highest risk.
+Infections through close sexual contact amongst GBMSM have been increasing over the past decade and circulating strains are becoming multi or extensively resistant to antibiotics.
+In 2024, Southampton had a crude rate of 13.0 per 100,000 adult male population, higher, but not significantly, than England’s crude rate of 10.0 and the 5th worst amongst CIPFA comparators.

-HIV – HIV is a virus that damages the cells in a person’s immune system and weakens their ability to fight everyday infections and diseases.
-Whilst there is currently no cure for HIV, there are very effective drug treatments, antiretroviral therapy (ART), that enable most people living with HIV to live a long and healthy life.
-In 2021, Southampton had a new HIV diagnosis rate of 10.3 cases per 100,000 population for ages 15 and over, significantly higher than the England diagnosis rate of 4.8 cases.
-Early diagnosis of HIV is vital to effective treatment, with later diagnoses associated with poorer health outcomes.
-Late HIV diagnoses remain high across the UK, with 37.3% of adults diagnosed in Southampton during 2019-21 classified as having a late diagnosis; lower but not significantly than the England average of 43.4% and above the national goal of less than 25%.
+HIV – Is a virus that damages the cells in a person’s immune system and weakens their ability to fight everyday infections and diseases.
+In 2023, Southampton had a new HIV diagnosis rate of 30.1 cases per 100,000 population, a continued increase since 2020 and significantly higher than the England diagnosis rate of 10.4 cases.
+Early diagnosis of HIV is vital to effective treatment and reducing transmission, with later diagnoses associated with poorer health outcomes.
+Late HIV diagnoses remain high across the UK, with 43.1% of adults diagnosed in Southampton during 2021-23 classified as having a late diagnosis; similar to the England average of 43.5% and above the national goal of less than 25%.
+Whilst there is currently no cure for HIV, there are very effective drug treatments and antiretroviral therapy (ART) that enable most people living with HIV to live a long and healthy life.
+Undetectable = Untransmittable (U = U) relates to the fact that people living with HIV who are on treatment and have a fully supressed viral load (the amount of HIV virus in the blood is suppressed below the level of 200 copies/ml) have a zero risk of transmitting the virus to their sexual partners.

 More information is in the sexual health dashboard below and in the resources section.